 - Both steam rooms and saunas increase circulation and may help in the body’s toxin release.

-- Sauna may reduce joint stiffness and improve muscle and ligament flexibility.
+- Sauna may reduce joint stiffness, promote muscle recovery, and ligament flexibility.

 - Steam or sauna sessions may help to relax tense muscles and reduce physical discomfort caused by stress and anxiety.